 With vaccination and early detection, cervical cancer is one of the most preventable cancers.
 In addition, safe sex and consistent use of condoms reduces the risk for HPV transmission.
 According to the CDC, more than 50% of all new cervical cancers are in women who have never been screened or have not been screened in the previous five years — so regular screening is important.

 Learn more about cervical health here.
 Then talk to your doctor about the steps you should take to prevent and screen for cervical cancer.
-For an appointment with one of El Camino Hospital’s Women’s Health experts, call 800-216-5556 for a referral.

 This article first appeared in the January 2017 edition of the HealthPerks newsletter.